seth-mc/seth-mc/README.md

 <br />

 I'm [Seth McClimans](https://sethmcclimans.net/), a business student who wants to utilize code to solve real business problems.
 In school, I learn lots of macro-business concepts without any solutions that provide practical, long-term benefit.
-I want to try to make it easier for businesses to utilize technology.
-I am interested in all of the "buzzwords" :D – machine learning (active learning, transfer learning), fintech, blockchain, and crypto.
-Check out some of my projects!
+Check out some of my projects below!